 After several slow repetitions of the back lift, done with this in mind, she laughed and said, “I feel so relaxed!
 I think this will become my favorite Somatic Exercise!”

 Ales’ simple explanation gets to the heart of how to do Somatic exercises.
 We understand all the good reason as to why to do Somatic exercises, yet as Ales pointed out to his client, they way in which we do them – our intention – makes all the difference.
 If we do our Somatic exercises as if they were an unpleasant obligation our brain will get an entirely different message than if we do them because we enjoy them.

 Stress research has proven that when people feel forced to do something their stress response goes way up.
 When people do something they enjoy (what they want to do) their stress response is low.
 The more pleasurable something is, the more we want to do it and the more you get out of it.

+It’s a time to slow down, be mindful, explore, play and, in a sense, return to yourself.
 Engage with your Somatics practice – whether you do Somatics on the floor or explore fun movements while seated or standing – with an eye towards making it as pleasant as possible.

-You just might find yourself doing more of what you want to do in your life instead of only doing what you think you “should” be doing.
+You just might find yourself doing more of what you want to do in your life instead of only doing what you think you should be doing.
 The process is yours.